A hypergraph Heilmann--Lieb theorem: Abstract

 \section{Abstract}

-Let $\h$ be a connected $k$-graph with maximum degree ${\Delta}\geq 2$ and let $\mu(\h, x)$ be the matching polynomial of $\h$.
-In this paper, we focus on studying the distribution of zeros of the matching polynomials of $k$-graphs.
-We prove that the zeros (with multiplicities) of $\mu(\h, x)$ are invariant under a rotation of an angle $2\pi/{\ell}$ in the complex plane for some positive integer $\ell$ and $k$ is the maximum integer with this property.
-Let $\lambda(\h)$ denote the maximum modulus of all zeros of $\mu(\h, x)$.
-We show that $\lambda(\h)$ is a simple root of $\mu(\h, x)$ and
+The Heilmann--Lieb theorem is a fundamental theorem in algebraic combinatorics which provides a characterization of the distribution of the zeros of matching polynomials of graphs.
+In this paper, we establish a hypergraph Heilmann--Lieb theorem as follows.
+Let $\h$ be a connected $k$-graph with maximum degree ${\Delta}\geq 2$ and let $\mu(\h, x)$ be its matching polynomial.
+We show that the zeros (with multiplicities) of $\mu(\h, x)$ are invariant under a rotation of an angle $2\pi/{\ell}$ in the complex plane for some positive integer $\ell$ and $k$ is the maximum integer with this property.
+We further prove that the maximum modulus $\lambda(\h)$ of all the zeros of $\mu(\h, x)$ is a simple root of $\mu(\h, x)$ and satisfies